 The Leadership Team is a committee led by LTAN members that guides and supports the implementation of our network’s mission.

-Faviola Augustin is a Chicanx born and raised along the U.S./Mexico border in Somerton, AZ living in Tucson as a Bilingual Licensed Clinical Social Worker.
-She has been dedicated to the application of trauma-informed, anti-oppression, and feminist frameworks throughout her clinical work and life.
-Faviola uses a diversity of tools and techniques from being trained in cognitive, somatic practice, expressive arts, and mindfulness meditation.
+Faviola Augustin is a Chicanx and Indigenous (Wixarika, Cora) born and raised along the U.S./Mexico border in Somerton, AZ now living in Tohono O’odham territory of Tucson, AZ.
+She is a mother, a community member, and a Clinical Social Worker.
+She has been dedicated to the application of trauma-informed, LGBTQIA+ affirming, anti-racist, healing justice, and feminist frameworks throughout her clinical work and life.
+Faviola uses a diversity of tools and techniques from being trained in somatic practice, expressive arts, mindfulness meditation, and play therapy.
 She works directly with migrant families and undocumented communities impacted by border militarization and immigration policies.
-Her experience has focused on the treatment of trauma and sexual violence.
-Faviola also has spent years in Southern Arizona organizing for human rights and her community work also includes crisis support, consultant, and community facilitator.
-Some recent work involved organizing the Healing Justice Days, a collective healing space for social justice activists and community where alternative healing practices are offered by a diverse group of practitioners.
-She loves spending time with her family and friends, dogs, and with nature.
+Her experience has focused on the treatment of trauma both systemic and interpersonal and has a passion in working with children and youth.
+Faviola also has spent years in Southern Arizona organizing for migrant justice and her community work also includes crisis support, consultant, and community facilitator.
+Faviola is a member of the LTAN leadership team and a founding member.
+She loves spending time with her children and family, being with nature, napping, and dancing.

 Mariela Marin (they | elle) is a licensed Marriage and Family therapist, Teaching Faculty at Antioch University, Santa Barbara, and a first-generation, bilingual Latinx person, dedicated to the work of honoring, healing, empowering and celebrating community through the promotion of mental health and wellness.
 They believe in the human spirit and our ability to constantly grow, learn, evolve and heal with the support we can offer each other and access from our ancestors.
 They work from a person-centered perspective rooted in liberation psychology to address depression, anxiety, stress, trauma, identity, grief and loss, and the range of experiences we all find ourselves facing.